home-assistant/home-assistant.io/source/_integrations/knx.markdown

 {% configuration %}
 fire_event:
-  description: If set to True, platform will write all received KNX messages to event bus
+  description: If set to `true`, platform will write all received KNX messages to event bus.
   required: inclusive
   type: boolean
   default: false